zoebisch/zoebisch.github.io/_posts/2017-07-23-craigslist_scraping_ruby_gem_cli_part_2.markdown

 I had originally embarked on working with some more advanced statistics on the data.
 But because the whole project just got pretty big, I decided to focus on making everything clean, functional and (hopefully) using best practices, which is the real goal of this project.

 In the end I spent waaay too much time on this, but I am proud of it.
 I think it works great and is way more quick to use than CL with all of the visual clutter.
 I have already been having A LOT of fun, just to see what's out there.
-Things like $20,000 perfume evaporators, Metallica tickets, Antique stools and ().
-Speaking of tickets, this is a great way to find them.
+Things like $20,000 perfume evaporators, Metallica tickets, Antique stools and even an $800 Star Wars Destroyer!

+**Speaking of tickets, this is a great way to find them**.
 What makes this so nice is you can quickly juggle through the data for your price.
 I hope to add some kind of fuzzy price logic because hey, after all you wouldn't want to miss seeing Radiohead because the search cut you off at $100 when the price was $105, now would you?

 So, I hope you can find it useful too.